Hello friends! Hope this post finds you well and enjoying the last days of summer before the back to school craziness starts!

 IMO, a slipcover that can’t be thrown in the laundry has no value, so make sure you finish your seams with a zig-zag or similar stitch!
 After all your effort, you don’t want an unraveled mess the first time you throw them in the wash. 😀

-My outdated chairs now have a sleek and modern look.
-And those pillows!!
+The floral slipper chairs now have a sleek modern look.
+And these pillows!!